 Rosalind Franklin was a British chemist who was an expert in “X-ray Crystallography”, an excellent technique to determine the structure of DNA.
-In this technique when the crystallized form of a molecule, for example DNA is exposed to X-rays; some of the rays are deflected by the atoms in the crystal which forms a diffraction pattern that gives clues about the molecule’s structure.
+In this technique when the crystallized form of a molecule, for example, DNA is exposed to X-rays; some of the rays are deflected by the atoms in the crystal which forms a diffraction pattern that gives clues about the molecule’s structure.

 Franklin’s crystallography gave important clues about the structure of DNA.
-Some of these came from the famous “Image-51” a remarkabley clear X-ray diffraction image of DNA.
+Some of these came from the famous “Image-51” a remarkably clear X-ray diffraction image of DNA.
 This image was produced by Franklin and her graduate student.

 Discovery Of DNA Double Helix Structure By Watson & Crick

-In 1953, American biologist James Watson and British physicist Francis Crick came up with their famous the DNA double helix model.
+In 1953, American biologist James Watson and British physicist Francis Crick came up with their famous DNA double helix model.

 Instead of carrying out new experiments Watson and Crick mostly collected and analyzed existing pieces of data from the experiments of other scientists including Franklin, Wilkins and Chargaff and put them together in new ways.